 - 1.1 Holt Town Council has prepared this Neighbourhood Plan for the area designated by the local planning authority, North Norfolk District Council (NNDC), in December 2013.
-The plan is being prepared in accordance with the Neighbourhood Planning (General) Regulations of 2012 (as amended). - 1.2 The designated area coincides with the Town Council's administrative boundary (see Plan A below) and is centred on the town. - 1.3 The purpose of the Neighbourhood Plan is to set out a series of planning policies that will be used to determine planning applications in the area in the period to 2036.
-The Plan will form part of the development plan for Holt, alongside the adopted North Norfolk Core Strategy and Development Control Policies of 2008 and the forthcoming North Norfolk Local Plan, which will replace the 2011 policies and roll forward the plan period from 2021 to 2036.
+The plan has been prepared in accordance with the Neighbourhood Planning (General) Regulations 2012 (as amended).
+The designated area coincides with the Town Council's administrative boundary (see Plan A below) and is centered on the town. - 1.2 The purpose of the Holt Neighbourhood Plan is to set out a series of planning policies that will be used to determine planning applications in the area in the period to 2036.
+The Plan forms part of the development plan for North Norfolk (insofar as the parish of Holt), alongside the adopted North Norfolk Core Strategy & Development Control Policies (2008), Site Allocations Plan (2011), and the forthcoming North Norfolk Local Plan which will replace the 2008 & 2011 policies and roll forward the plan period from 2021 to at least 2036.